 The RC assists the Board by ensuring that remuneration policies and practices are sound in that they are able to attract, retain and motivate without being excessive, and thereby maximise shareholders' value.
-The RC reviews and approves the remuneration package, determine the overall annual increment and bonus for each of the Executive Directors and key management personnel.
+The RC reviews and recommends to the Board the remuneration package, determine the overall annual increment and bonus for each of the Executive Directors and key management personnel.

-In setting remuneration packages, the RC takes into consideration the pay and employment conditions within the industry and in comparable companies, as well as the costs of living in the cities the Company operates in.
+In setting remuneration packages, the RC takes into consideration the pay and employment conditions within the industry and in comparable companies, as well as the costs of living in the cities in which the Company operates.
 As part of its review, the RC ensures that the performance related elements of remuneration form a significant and appropriate part of the total remuneration package of executive directors and key management personnel, and is designed to align the directors' and key management personnel's interests with those of shareholders and link rewards to corporate and individual performance, taking into account industry benchmarks.
-The RC also reviews all matters concerning the remuneration of independent directors by ensuring that the remuneration commensurate with the level of contribution, taking into account factors such as effort and time, and responsibilities of the directors.
+The RC also reviews all matters concerning the remuneration of independent directors by ensuring that the remuneration is commensurate with the level of contribution, taking into account factors such as effort and time, and responsibilities of the directors.
 The Company will submit the quantum of directors' fees of each year to the shareholders for approval at each AGM.

 Only the executive directors have entered into service agreements with the Company, which are for a fixed appointment period.
-The RC reviews what compensation commitments the executive directors' service agreements would entail in the event of early termination, and aims to be fair and avoid rewarding inadequate performance.
+The RC reviews and recommends to the Board what compensation commitments the executive directors' service agreements would entail in the event of early termination, and aims to be fair and avoid rewarding inadequate performance.
+The terms of the executive directors' service agreements were approved by the Board.

-Each of the executive directors has entered into a service agreement with the Company for a period of 3 years with effect from 1 January 2014, and the terms of their respective service agreements were recommended by the RC. and approved by the Board.
-Pursuant to the terms thereof, the service agreements will be renewed automatically on a year-to-year basis and may be terminated by either party giving not less than six (6) months' notice in writing.
+Pursuant to the terms thereof, the service agreements may be terminated by either party giving not less than six (6) months' notice in writing.
 Each of the key management personnel were issued a letter of appointment, the terms of which were reviewed by the RC, and approved by the Board.
 The RC is satisfied that the termination clauses set out in the service agreements and the letters of appointment are fair and reasonable to the parties, and are not overly generous.